Naereen/web-sphinx/README.rst

 Demos
 -----

--  :gb:/:us: in English: |Screenshot demo of my web pages in English (1/2)|
+-  🇬🇧 in English: |Screenshot demo of my web pages in English (1/2)|
--  :fr: in French: |Screenshot demo of my web pages in French (2/2)|
+-  🇫🇷 in French: |Screenshot demo of my web pages in French (2/2)|

 What do those pages contain ?
 -----------------------------